 I’m sure you’ve heard of using onion soup packets in your roasts, which is fine, but it’s hard to control the sodium level.
 Instead of using those packets, just use sliced onions (shocking, I know).
 No reason to get fancy with any other ingredients if you use this recipe, the onions and spice/herb combo work perfectly together.

-Also, I usually cook my veggies outside of the crockpot or pressure cooker, because I like to control the texture of them.
+Also, I usually cook my veggies outside of the crockpot or instant pot, because I like to control the texture of them.
 I don’t want them to crumble and fall apart, so I like to cook them on the stove top while the elk roast cooks.
 This doesn’t mean you can’t throw your veggies in the pot though.
 If you’re good with veggies cooked to a fall-apart consistency, go ahead and throw them in.
-Pressure cookers seem to be a bit more forgiving when it comes to overcooking the veggies, so it’s a much better texture.
+Instant pots seem to be a bit more forgiving when it comes to overcooking the veggies, so it’s a much better texture.

 Why Brown Roast Meat Beforehand?